eclipse-sumo/sumo/docs/web/docs/Networks/PlainXML.md

 - outer: this junction is connected to additional edges in the real world.
 It is part of the outer boundary of the network
 - inner: this junction is connected to additional edges in the real world.
 It lies within the network but other roads (i.e. with a lower road class) were removed from the simulation

 The fringe attribut can be determined automatically for the outer fringe based on the pareto frontier by setting netconvert option **--fringe.guess**.
-It is also set automatically by [netgenerate](netgenerate.md) when option **--attach-length** is used.
-Editing the attribute in [netedit](netedit.md) is also supported.
+It is also set automatically by [netgenerate](../netgenerate.md) when option **--attach-length** is used.
+Editing the attribute in [netedit](../netedit.md) is also supported.

-The 'fringe' attribute is used by [randomTrips.py](Tools/Trip.md#randomtripspy) when setting option --fringe-junctions.
+The 'fringe' attribute is used by [randomTrips.py](../Tools/Trip.md#randomtripspy) when setting option **--fringe-junctions**.

 ## Joining Nodes